abpframework/abp/docs/en/Apps/VoloDocs.md

 ## Folder Structure

-When you extract the VoloDocs.Release zip file, you see a `Web` folder and a `Migrator` folder. `Web` folder contains the website files and `Migrator` contains the application to build your database.
+When you extract the `VoloDocs.zip` file, you will see a `Web` folder and a `Migrator` folder. `Web` folder contains the website files and `Migrator` contains the application to build your database.
 Before publishing your website, you need to create a new database or update your existing database to the latest.
 If this is the first time you install VoloDocs, `Migrator` will create a new database for you, otherwise it updates to the latest version.
 The only setting you need to configure, is the `ConnectionString` which is located in the `appsettings.json` file.
-See the next section for how to configure your VoloDocs application.
+See the next section to learn how to configure your VoloDocs application.

 ## Steps by Step Deployment